 We have been tracking the issues of food insecurity and hunger in the military community for years.
 Our research consistently shows that military families have been quietly struggling to meet this basic need.
-In 2019, 1 in 8 of our national survey respondents was experiencing food insecurity.
-The COVID-19 pandemic has further compounded the issue and the number rose to 1 in 5 in some parts of the country in 2021.
+Currently, 1 in 6 military and veteran households are food insecure — up from 1 in 8 just two years prior.

-Created in 2018, the Military Family Food Insecurity Coalition (MFFIC) shares research and resources, raises awareness, and develops solutions that alleviate hunger among our military and veteran communities.
+Created in 2018, the Military Family Food Insecurity Coalition (MFFIC) shares research and resources, raises awareness, and develops solutions that alleviate hunger, lessen stigma, and remove barriers to assistance.

 The coalition is comprised of military-connected nonprofits, advocacy and education organizations, policymakers, subject matter experts, industry leaders, food banks, and more.